 This Recommended Standard makes use of the following terms defined in reference [10]:

-caller and responder: Initiator and receiver, respectively, in a Proximity space link session.
-A caller transceiver is the initiator of the link establishment process and manager of negotiation (if required) of the session.
-A responder transceiver typically receives link establishment parameters from the caller.
-The caller initiates communication between itself and a responder on a prearranged communications channel with predefined controlling parameters.
-As necessary, the caller and responder may negotiate the controlling parameters for the session (at some level between fully controlled and completely adaptive).

-forward link: That portion of a space link in which the caller transmits and the responder receives (typically a command link).

 Port ID: Identifier of the logical or physical port that is the destination for a user’s service data unit.

-return link: That portion of a space link in which the responder transmits and the caller receives (typically a telemetry link).

 Terms Defined in this Recommended Standard

 For the purposes of this Recommended Standard, the following definitions also apply.
 Many other terms that pertain to specific items are defined in the appropriate sections.

-aperiodic: Not periodic (see periodic).

 asynchronous: Not synchronous (see synchronous).

 commutation: A function of concatenating, according to the formatting rule specified by the protocol definition, multiple data units, each from a different service, in a single protocol data unit sharing the same identifier.